 This study demonstrates the efficacy of microCT and contrast-enhanced microCT imaging for non-destructive, 3D investigation into the in vivo degradation behavior and biocompatibility of candidate biodegradable intravascular stent materials.
 The measurements obtained allow for evaluating future material modifications with a high degree of accuracy, compared to previous 2D methods.
 Materials and their modifications can be developed, implanted as wires, and ranked based on their in vivo corrosion behavior and neointimal tissue response using highly accurate 3D measurements of performance.

-Supplementary materials